freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description-v1.md

 #### Indicative numbers from the community

-> ⚠️ The figures below are drawn from community reports and general benchmarks of epoll-based vs. thread-per-connection HTTP servers. **Our own load-testing suite is still in progress** (see Testing and verification).
-We will replace this section with measured results from our own test harness before requesting final merge.
+> The figures below are drawn from community reports and general benchmarks of epoll-based vs. thread-per-connection HTTP servers.
+A dedicated load-testing run (wrk/k6) to produce measured results is planned before requesting final merge.

 General async I/O HTTP servers (nginx, Go `net/http`, Node.js) consistently outperform thread-per-connection servers (classic Apache prefork, Indy-based servers) by **3× to 10× on throughput** and **10× to 50× on peak concurrent connections** at equivalent hardware, according to published benchmarks and the [C10K problem literature](http://www.kegel.com/c10k.html).